Date – Saturday, December 7, 2019

-For this 6th edition themed financial intelligence for millennial entrepreneurs, we shall explore the future of money, discuss best practices to creatively manage and grow your personal finance, further review the new tax landscape and venture capital funding opportunities in Ghana.
+For this 6th edition themed financial intelligence for millennial entrepreneurs, we shall explore the future of money, discuss best practices to creatively manage and grow your personal finance, insider secrets for venture capital funding, and further review the new tax landscape in Ghana.

 The digital marketplace is brimming with talent nowadays.
 SFAN Breakfast gives you a premier platform to further develop your Subject Matter Expertise and become the top of mind in your field.
 Collaborating with us can also help you obtain actionable data, exclusive insights, and partnership leads for corporate transformation and market leadership.